The Forerunner

 At Jairus’ House

 35 Now while he was still speaking, certain men from the house of the ruler of the synagogue came up to Jairus, saying, “Your daughter has died.
 Why trouble the Teacher any longer?”
 36 But Jesus, overhearing8 what they were saying, said to the ruler of the synagogue, “Don’t be afraid; only believe.”
 37 And from then on he allowed no one but Peter, James, and John (the brother of James) to follow along with him.
 38 So they arrived at the house of the ruler of the synagogue; and there he observed a great commotion, with people weeping and wailing at the top of their voices.9 39 So when he went in, he said to them, “Why weep and make such an uproar?
-The child is not dead, but sleeping.”
+The child is not dead, but only sleeps.”
 40 So they began to laugh at him.
 But putting them all outside, he took the child’s father and mother, as well as the disciples who were with him, and entered the room where the child was lying.
 41 Then, taking hold of the child’s hand, he said to her, “Talitha, koum,” which is translated, “Little girl, I say to you, arise!”
 42 And at once the girl got up and began walking around (for she was twelve years old).
 And they were beside themselves with astonishment.
 43 But he strictly charged them that no one was must know about this; and he ordered10 that something should be given to her to eat.

 Notes